Medicine is not perfect: the pressure of perfectionism on doctors

 We go to work every day to help and heal our patients.
 We are socialized to expect perfection of each other and ourselves.
 But errors occur.
 You have probably made some; I certainly have.

-The pressure of perfectionism can lead to lead to chronic indecision
+The pressure of perfectionism in medicine can lead to lead to chronic indecision

 As Mike Peters wrote in 2012, doctors can experience a well-recognized triad of chronic doubt, chronic guilt, and an exaggerated sense of responsibility.
 This triad burdens many doctors in a culture of perfectionism – these characteristics prevent rash decisions.
 They can also lead to chronic indecision.